-Divide the players into 2 groups.
-Name the players in one group in odd numbers (1, 3, 5 etc.) and the other players in even numbers (2, 4, 6 etc.).
+Divide the players into two groups.
+Name the players in one group in odd numbers (1, 3, 5 etc.) and the other in even numbers (2, 4, 6 etc.).

 Let the groups stand in a line opposite of each other with a distance of around 20 yards between them.
 Each of the players should stand behind a cone.

 The players will be racing to collect a cone left by the other player.

 To play this game, the coach calls out an even number and an odd number, for instance, 4 and 7.
 The respective players should sprint and grab the cone that the other player has vacated and take it ‘home.’
 The player who reaches home first wins.

 Pac man is another very interesting and engaging activity for a coach or parent looking for soccer drills for 5 year olds.
 This is a simple drill that can be played by any number of players.
 It teaches them how to accelerate quickly without losing the ball and while being aware of other players’ positioning on the pitch.